 - If possible, let your supervisor know about your leave 30 days in advance.

-- No later than your fourth day of absence, contact your department payroll specialist to obtain County required paperwork and start the claim process through Cigna.
+- No later than your fourth day of absence, contact your department payroll specialist to obtain County required paperwork.

-- You must complete and submit a Leave Request for STD and FMLA Packet, which includes:
+- You must complete and submit a STD and FMLA Filing a Request Instructions and Form, which includes: